bellaBoecking/rf-crop-yield-ml/README.md

 - Spatial information derived from TIGER state polygons
 - Historical crop yield records

+### Key metrics
+- **Mean CV R^2: 0.77 ± 0.26 (std. dev.)**
+- Mean R^2 vs. High-Variance Fraction Correlation: -.32 ± 0.37 (std. dev.)
+- Mean Train-Test Similarity: .98

+## Engineering Highlights:
+- End-to-end reproducible pipeline
+- Dual-stage leakage protection (GroupShuffleSplit + GroupKFold)
+- Deterministic feature engineering via custom transformers
+- Custom state-level groupwise imputers
+- Geospatial feature engineering via TIGER polygon spatial joins
+- Modular diagnostics framework for fold-level and neighborhood analysis
+- Modular diagnostics framework for model failure analysis
+- Custom mixed-feature distance metrics to preserve numeric smoothness in mixed-feature spaces and analyze data geometry
+- Detection of unstable CV folds via local target variance analysis
+- Explicit separation of model error versus structural unpredictability
+- Verbose logging with fold-level transparency
+- Fail-fast data validation across pipeline stages
+- Persisted intermediate datasets for reproducible diagnostics
+- Centralized path configuration for environment portability

 The core modeling approach uses a Random Forest Regressor accompanied by a structured diagnostic framework.
 The pipeline explicitly analyzes local target instability, fold-level performance variation, and train-test similarity in mixed feature spaces.
+This work demonstrates the integration of heterogeneous datasets, performance of robust feature engineering, and implementation of rich model diagnostics.

 The outcome of this project is both a predictive model and a structured investigation into where and why predictive accuracy varies.
-This work was created to demonstrate predictive accuracy, applied ML reasoning, a deep understanding of how the data behaves, its implications for modeling, and production-aware pipeline design.
+This work was created to demonstrate predictive accuracy, applied ML reasoning, a deep understanding of how the data behaves and its implications for modeling, and production-aware pipeline design.

 ## Authorship and Contributions:
 This project was primarily designed, implemented, and analyzed by bellaBoecking.